OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

       }
     }
     // Ready to display meters in menu.
 Note you display the identifier and not the id.
-    Add each compatibleUnit C add name C.identifier to meter menu in alphabetically sorted order in regular font for case 1 Add each incompatibleUnit I add name I.identifier to meter menu in alphabetically sorted order as grayed out and not selectable for case 2
+    For each compatibleUnit C add name C.identifier to meter menu in alphabetically sorted order in regular font for case 1 ForAdd each incompatibleUnit I add name I.identifier to meter menu in alphabetically sorted order as grayed out and not selectable for case 2

 The algorithm for groups is similar where doing displayable for groups partly addresses [issue #414](https://github.com/OpenEnergyDashboard/OED/issues/414) where the other part is addressed in [group viewing page](#group-viewing-pages):

     // need database conn
     // Get all the groups that this user can see.
-    Group visibleGroups
+    Groups visibleGroups
     if (admin) {
       // Can see all groups
       visibleGroups = Group.getAll(conn)